Tokai Mie Home of the ninja and Japan's most sacred shrine

 Mie's beaches have more going on that just sea and sand.
 An annual firework display is held in August.

 Autumn is a time for fall festivals and the the Formula 1 Japanese Grand Prix at Suzuka.

-Frozen waterfalls, winter illuminations, plum trees and New Year visits to Ise-jingu Shrine are the major elements of winter in Mie.
+Winter illuminations, plum trees and New Year visits to Ise-jingu Shrine are the major elements of winter in Mie.